arellanoelden/serviceNowDemo/README.md

 ### `Formatter`

 The `prettier` package for formatting was used with this project as well to ensure a consistent coding style.

+## Assumptions

+- I filtered out invalid states(states not being Open, Closed, Resolved, or In Progress) as I consider those bad data so I hide them from the user.

+- For the add functionality I always assign `New` as the state and just use the current time for the `sys_created_on` and `number`

+- I went for a design that was mostly the same for mobile and desktop such as the form to just keep things consistent.
+Others like tables need to be scrollable on mobile to make the text legible

+- I developed assuming polyfills would be added for certain features if older browser support was needed(css grid)